Pixel-Explorer/Pixelate-MVP/README.md

 This project is a Node.js application for managing blog posts and photo uploads using Firebase.
 It requires Node.js and a Firebase service account for full functionality.

+This project uses npm for dependency management.
+A `package-lock.json` file is provided; Yarn is not required.

 ## Prerequisites

 - **Node.js**: version 20 or higher is required.
 You can check your version with `node --version`.